protocolbuffers/protocolbuffers.github.io/content/docs/programming-guides/api.md

 or proto reflection).
 Proto annotations can also power an automatic translation layer.

-A couple of exceptions to the rule:
+The following are exceptions to the rule:

 *   If the proto field is one of a common type, such as `google.type` or `google.protobuf`, then using that type both as storage and API is